duttashi/duttashi.github.io/resume.md

 ### Reviewer

 I serve as a reviewer to many international journals. *In academic domain, it is  a voluntary service and one is not paid for it.*

+- **IEEE Transactions on Knowledge and Data Engineering** Journal (ISSN: 1041-4347)

+IEEE Trans on Knowledge and Data Engineering, is a *Q1* (JCR year 2018) journal in *Computer Science, Artificial Intelligence & Information Systems*, with an impact factor of 3.85.
+It is published by IEEE, USA.
+It publishes 12 issues/year.

 - **IEEE Access** Journal (ISSN: 2169-3536)